 Sometimes, you might want to compare identical state of your code.
 In such cases, relying only on the scm references and the run date of the session.
-For that, pytest-monitor can assist you by adding a description field to your session.
+For that, pytest-monitor can assist you by tagging your session using description and tags.
+The description should be used to provide a brief summary of your run while tags can be used to set special information you want to focus during your analysis.
 Setting a description is as simple as this: